viktoriasemaan/sa-ai-agent/README.md

 ```txt
 Write terraform code to build standard magento e-commerce application.
 Load 200 req/sec and 2000 number of products.
 And estimate cost of the solution based on the generated terraform code.
 ```
+Alternatively you can ask to build to add powerful analytics with datawarehouse for near real-time insights to SwissBox application using cost effective way to analyze data at scale.
+Generate Terraform code.

 As we execute our agent, we can trace its actions to gain insight into its decision-making process and subsequent steps.
 In the initial pre-processing phase, the agent will utilize two key tools from our setup: